molchanov-pavel/molchanov-pavel.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 permalink: /publications/2021-11-12-HarmfulTrade
 excerpt: 'This paper finds that small-scale trade can be harmful.'
-date: 2021-11-12
+'revise and resubmit at the Journal of International Economics (minor revisions requested)'
-venue: 'revise and resubmit at the Journal of International Economics (minor revisions requested)'
+#venue: 'revise and resubmit at the Journal of International Economics (minor revisions requested)'
 #paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 #citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---